-(b) In attempting to determine whether the interests of the minor or the public require that a petition be filed, the probation intake officer may conduct one or more interviews with the minor, or if a child, then with the child and at least one of the child’s parent, guardian or custodian and may invite the referring party and the victim, if any, to attend or otherwise seek further information from them.
+(b) If a minor does not qualify for a nonjudicial adjustment, the probation intake officer may conduct one or more interviews with the minor, or if a child, then with the child and at least one of the child’s parent, guardian or custodian and may invite the referring party and the victim, if any, to attend or otherwise seek further information from them.
 Attendance at any such interview shall be voluntary and the probation intake officer may not compel the disclosure of any information or the visiting of any place.
-A non judicial adjustment of the case shall not be attempted if the offense or condition alleged in the referral report as a basis for court jurisdiction is denied by the minor.

-(c) In any such interview, the minor, or if a child, then the child and the child’s parent, guardian or custodian must be advised that the interview is voluntary, that they have a right to have counsel present to represent the minor, that the minor has the right not to disclose any information, and that any information disclosed that could tend to incriminate the minor cannot be used against the minor in court to prove whether the minor committed the offense alleged in the referral but may be used as part of a dispositional recommendation to the court.
+(c) In any such interview, the minor, or if a child, then the child and the child’s parent, guardian or custodian must be advised that the interview is voluntary, that they have a right to have counsel present to represent the minor, that the minor has the right not to disclose any information, and that any information disclosed that could tend to incriminate the minor cannot be used against the minor in court to prove whether the minor committed the offense alleged in the referral.

-(e) Attempts to affect non judicial adjustment of a case shall not extend beyond 90 days without authorization by the court, and then for no more than an additional 90 days.
+(f) Attempts to effect nonjudicial adjustment of a case shall not extend beyond 90 days without authorization by the court, and then for no more than an additional 90 days.